Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 Kineret treatment should not be initiated in patients with neutropenia (ANC < 1.5 x 109/l).
 It is recommended that neutrophil counts be assessed prior to initiating Kineret treatment, and while receiving Kineret, monthly during the first 6 months of treatment and quarterly hereafter.
 In patients who become neutropenic (ANC < 1.5 x 109/l) the ANC should be monitored closely and Kineret treatment should be discontinued.
 The safety and efficacy of Kineret in patients with neutropenia have not been evaluated.

 During post-marketing use events of interstitial lung disease, pulmonary alveolar proteinosis and pulmonary hypertension have been reported mainly in paediatric patients with Still's disease treated with IL-6 and IL-1 inhibitors, including Kineret.
 Patients with trisomy 21 seem to be overrepresented.
-A causal relationship with Kineret has not been established.
+In company-sponsored clinical studies in Still's disease no such events were reported.
+In a non-interventional long-term safety study in 306 paediatric patients with Still's disease one patient experienced a serious pulmonary event, an unspecified interstitial lung disease.
+There was no patient with pulmonary alveolar proteinosis or pulmonary hypertension in the study.
+A causal relationship between Kineret and pulmonary events has not been established.

 No data are available on either the effects of live vaccination or on the secondary transmission of infection by live vaccines in patients receiving Kineret.
 Therefore, live vaccines should not be given concurrently with Kineret.